 Outpatient treatment offers a flexible approach, allowing teens to receive therapy and counseling while residing at home.
 This option facilitates the continuation of daily routines and school commitments, providing a supportive framework that accommodates each teenager’s individual needs.

 On the contrary, inpatient treatment immerses teens in a residential facility, fostering an environment of intensive care and supervision.
-With 24/7 support, inpatient programs focus on comprehensive rehabilitation, incorporating therapy, education, and activities to address the root causes of substance abuse.
+With 24/7 support, inpatient programs focus on comprehensive rehabilitation, incorporating therapy, education, and activities to address the root causes of mental health disorders or substance abuse.
 Each option presents a distinct pathway to recovery, tailored to meet the specific circumstances of teens grappling with substance dependency.

 12 Key Differentiating Factors of Outpatient vs. Inpatient